Concussion Policy

 A concussion is a type of traumatic brain injury that changes the way the brain normally works.
-A concussion is caused by a bump, blow, or jolt to the head or body that casues the head and brain to move rapidly back and forth.
-Even a "ding", "getting your bell rung", or what seems to be a mild bump or blow to the head can be serious.
+A concussion is caused by a bump, blow, or jolt to the head or body that causes the head and brain to move rapidly back and forth.
+Even a “ding,” “getting your bell rung,” or what seems to be a mild bump or blow to the head can be serious.

-Signs and symptons of concussion can show up right after the injury or may not appear or be noticed until days or weeks after the injury.
-Athletes should monitor for one or more symptoms of concussion listed below after a bump, blow, or jolt to the head or body.
-He/She should refrain from play until a health care professional, experienced in evaluating for concussion, says he/she is symptom-free and OK to return to play.
+Signs and symptoms of concussion can show up right after the injury or may not appear until days or weeks later.
+Athletes should monitor for the following symptoms after a bump, blow, or jolt to the head or body, and should refrain from play until cleared by a health care professional.

 - Dazed or stunned